 Plan Down Time

-One downfall of many Europe trip plans is not allowing for some down time.
+One downfall of many Europe trip plans is not allowing an time to relax.
 It is all too tempting to fill every single minute of your Europe trip itinerary with sights, attractions and activities.
-We highly recommend leaving some space for relaxation.
-Plan to spend time sitting at a café on a square or wandering through a park.

 Research Local Culture